wsDev0/boswarm-prototype-game/README.md

 # BOSWARM
 A small breakout-like game prototype I made in my freshman year of highschool (2021-2022).
-I decided to Immortalize it in github because why not?
+I decided to Immortalize it on github, because why not?

 [Play on p5js.org](https://editor.p5js.org/gmr/sketches/eNgJggeGU)